Contents in short

 The Solution: This Tool

-It should work on Microsoft Office 2016 (also 2010 and 2013), 32bit and 64bit versions and on MAC OS as well as on Windows!
+It should work on Microsoft Office 2016 (also 2010 - windows only - and 2013), 32bit and 64bit versions and on MAC OS as well as on Windows!
 This page illustrates some features and includes a download link directly from the (last) developer.

 Is this macro safe?
 Yes.
 Also, you get not only the PowerPoint add-in, but also the source code so you can always check it out yourself (and change it if you like).
 If you are interested in contributing to the development of the add-in contact me directly or see the github page to contact Adam.